Mathewski77/EDM-Portfolio_Mathew/Midterm task 2/Readme.md

 F. Copy the APPLIED steps as proof of your Data Cleaning Activities

 ### Part 2.
 Reshape and Group the tables:
-A. Create a duplicate of the raw data Right Click Unclean DS Jobs select duplicate (Queries pane)
+A. Create a duplicate of the raw data Right Click Unclean DS Jobs select <BR>
+duplicate (Queries pane)
-B.Rename the duplicate with “Sal By Role Type dup”
+B.Rename the duplicate with “Sal By Role Type dup” <BR>
-C. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane)
+C. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane) <BR>
-D. Rename the reference with “Sal By Role Size ref”
+D. Rename the reference with “Sal By Role Size ref” <BR>
-E. Mapping Other Files and include in the current queries
+E. Mapping Other Files and include in the current queries <BR>
-F. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane)
+F. Create a reference of the raw data Right Click Unclean DS Jobs choose reference (Queries pane) <BR>
-G. Rename the reference with “Sal By State ref”
+G. Rename the reference with “Sal By State ref” <BR>

 ### Here's the screenshot of my output before I started data cleaning (See screenshot)